syncfusion-content/asp.net-core-docs/aspnet-core/SunburstChart/Zooming.md

 ![Sunburst chart Zooming1](Zooming_images/Zooming_img1.gif)

 ## Zooming toolbar
-By default, zooming toolbar will be enabled while zooming the segment.It contains both back and reset option.
+By default, zooming toolbar will be enabled while zooming the segment.
+It contains both back and reset option.
 You can align the zooming toolbar position by using *toolbar-horizontal-alignment* and *toolbar-vertical-alignment* property.

 {% highlight cshtml %}